Last updated December 2020

 All-Clad has changed hands a few times since then.
 In 2004, All-Clad was purchased by the French kitchenware conglomerate Groupe SEB, who still owns it today.
 Groupe SEB is one of the largest kitchenware companies in the world and owns several American brands as well as other brands around the world.

-Today, all of All-Clad's clad cookware is still made in the USA.
-All of All-Clad's other products, including aluminum nonstick cookware, lids, utensils, and appliances, are made overseas (mostly in China).
+All of All-Clad's other products, including aluminum nonstick cookware, lids, utensils, and appliances, are made overseas (China).

-Competition Brings About New All-Clad Lines
+New All-Clad Lines

-With their new lines, as well as customers willing to pay a premium for their top-of-the-line products, All-Clad has stayed competitive and successful in today's cookware market.
+With their new lines, as well as customers willing to pay a premium for their products, All-Clad has stayed competitive and successful in today's cookware market.
 In fact, they are considered to be one of the highest quality cookware brands in the world.
-You can read more about all of All-Clad's lines in our Ultimate All-Clad Review.

-Why Clad Stainless Cookware?
+Why Use Clad Stainless Cookware?

 An investment in good quality clad stainless cookware can be hefty, but it will last a lifetime, so your cost-per-year-of-use is low even if you buy at the top of the market.